 Slava has 10 years of experience doing online marketing with the last 5 focusing on paid ads.
-He helps brands find customers online and optimize their funnels for higher conversion rates.
+He helps local and international brands find customers online and optimize their funnels for higher conversion rates.
 Currently, he is working with medium-sized businesses and managing over 1.5 million a year in ad spend.

 1: Tools for increasing AOV.
 They will get your customers to spend more before they checkout.
 That will allow you to increase marketing spends and scale further than before.